HotaruBlaze/goTES3MP/Readme.md

 * TES3MP does not shutdown correctly most of the time with SIGINT, or closing the application, It's recommended to use another script for this, such as [ShutdownServer](https://github.com/tes3mp-scripts/ShutdownServer).
 * Sometimes server output from TES3MP will no longer be printed into the terminal, The reason is currently unclear.
 * Sometimes goTES3MP loses connection to Discord, this usually fixes itself after a couple of minutes, if not try restarting goTES3MP.
+* Mentioning Channel names and emotes will be glitched/formatted incorrectly, This is known and a fix is being looked for.

 # Goal
 - [X] Create a extendable application for manipulating and handling TES3MP output